Power consumption on Linux, measurements

 The software is out, the metrics seem good enough to be used in comparisons - we might see more consumption comparisons in the future.
 We might also get new power sensors available, providing more metrics.
 Let me know if there is something which I should have measured!

-Used software: PCP, GIMP, mplayer, vlc, chrome/chromium, Firefox, gnuplot.
+Software used for this article: PCP, GIMP, mplayer, vlc, chrome/chromium, Firefox, gnuplot.

 Last modified on 2021-07-04